 Steps involved in cross-hybridization of selected parents

-We already learnt that hybridization supports to provide a great genetic variation among the resulting progeny.
-Besides this, it also assists in inducing the heritable variations of 2 or more lines together.
+We already learnt that hybridization provides a great genetic variation among the resulting progeny.
+Furthermore, the process also assists in inducing the heritable variations of 2 or more lines together.
 A line is called so when a group of individuals are related to a common descent with a similar genotype.
 A hybridization may involve a single crossing between the parents or it can be done multiple times till we get the desired progeny.
-Wheat variety C-306 was developed through multiple cross between C-591 (Reagent 1974 x Ch2-3) and hybrid of (P-19 x C-281).
-Hybridization can also be intraparietal, intervarietal, interspecific or intergeneric.
+Wheat variety C-306 was developed through multiple crosses between C-591 (Reagent 1974 x Ch2-3) and hybrid of (P-19 x C-281).
+Hybridization can be intraparietal, intervarietal, interspecific or intergeneric.
 Intervarietal hybridisation is a cross between the two varieties of the same species whereas interspecific hybridisation is a cross between the different species of the same genus.
 An intergeneric hybrid is a cross between plants in two different genera in the same family.
 They are closely related enough that pollination will produce a hybrid, though the seeds of this hybrid are usually sterile.

 Selection of Parents: It is carried out by keeping in mind about the desired traits depending upon what we exactly need for future progeny.

 Bagging: After the emasculation, flowers are immediately covered by a plastic cover or a thick paper and the process is called bagging.
 Bagging prevents unwanted pollen to spill out which can avoid contact between the normal flowers with emasculated flowers.
 Such a restriction of contact helps to prevent the contamination from foreign pollen grains.

-Tagging: After emasculation and bagging, the flowers must be marked with the details of events and the date and time on which they happened.
+Tagging: After the emasculation and bagging, the flowers must be marked with the details of events, date and time on which emasculation and bagging are done.
 This is essential to track the changes.

 Selection and Testing of Superior Recombinants: This includes choosing the best of all the progeny produced from the hybrids.
 While selecting, it is important to make a careful choice of those plants with desired character combination.
 This will ensure the superior quality necessary for future pollination.
 The selected plants are subjected to self-pollination for several generations until they reach a state of uniformity (homozygosity).

-Selection in Self-pollinated Crops: The degree of cross-pollination at once hardly assures 5% of the results at once, therefore, repeated self-pollination of selected plants is carried out till the superior homozygous genotypes are obtained.
+Selection of the Self-pollinated Crops: The range of cross-pollination at once hardly assures 5% of the results at once, therefore, repeated self-pollination of selected plants is carried out till the superior homozygous genotypes are obtained.
 The self-pollinated progeny of homozygous plant should be of a pure line containing identical genotype.
 The wheat variety HUW 468 is a good example of pure line.